Albert-Gao/blog/source/_posts/setting-up-react-with-babel-mocha-chai-enzyme-and-webpack.md

    - `babel-cli` is a built-in CLI which can be used to compile files from the command line.
    - `babel-preset-env` is a presets for determining the Babel plugins and polyfills you need based on your supported environments.
    - `babel-preset-react`: A preset for react related thing such as `jsx` and `flow.js`.
-- Create a `.babelrc` file at the root of your folder, you can include it in the `package.json` as well if you prefer less files at your root.
+- Create a `.babelrc` file at the root of your folder, you can include it in the `package.json` as well if you prefer fewer files at your root.
    - `--save-dev` means we need these libs when we develop, but not for the production.
 And they'll appear in the `devDependencies` section of your `package.json`

 ```json